Skip to main content

 Genes and Environment a Dynamic Relationship

-The environment, in this context, encompasses the full spectrum of your and exposures.
+The environment, in this context, encompasses the full spectrum of your lifestyle choices and exposures.
 This includes your dietary patterns, your level of physical activity, your sleep quality, and your management of chronic stress.
 These factors send constant signals to your body, influencing which genes are turned on or off in a process known as gene expression.

 A healthy lifestyle sends signals that promote metabolic efficiency and resilience.
 Conversely, a lifestyle characterized by poor nutrition, inactivity, and high stress sends signals that can activate your genetic vulnerabilities, accelerating the path toward metabolic dysfunction.
 The power resides in the fact that you have direct control over these lifestyle signals, giving you a profound ability to influence your biological destiny.